mailersend/mailersend-python/README.md

 In case you find any bugs, submit an issue directly here in GitHub.

-You are welcome to create SDK for any other programming language.

 If you have any troubles using our API or SDK free to contact our support by email [info@mailersend.com](mailto:info@mailersend.com)

 The official documentation is at [https://developers.mailersend.com](https://developers.mailersend.com)